 To do the actual parquet piece is much the same but with more smaller pieces of wood to patch.
 We also supplemented the finish nails with a dab of construction adhesive since the pieces were so small and we didn’t have much to nail to.

-We’ve still got a few spots to patch including a water-damaged corner in the entry way but we’re getting very, very close to being ready for the floor guys!
+We’ve still got a few spots to patch including a water-damaged corner in the entry way but we’re fixing it with services from Water Restoration USA, but we’re getting very very close to being ready for the floor guys!